streamyfin/streamyfin-ai-bot/README.md

 ```

 This will:
+1. Fetch repository metadata (contributors, stats, etc.)
-1. Fetch all repository files via GitHub API
+2. Fetch all repository files via GitHub API
-2. Generate embeddings for all files (on-demand, no cloning)
+3. Generate embeddings for all files (on-demand, no cloning)
-3. Make the codebase searchable by the bot
+4. Make the codebase searchable by the bot

 **Benefits:**
 - ✅ No disk space needed
 - ✅ Always up-to-date
 - ✅ No git dependencies
 - ✅ Faster initial setup
+- ✅ Indexes contributor information

 ### Generate Embeddings (For any repo)
 ```bash